DEFEDGE/MTD-manager-console/Bank_setup.md

         <IP_WORKER>  worker1.cluster.local worker01 worker1
         <IP_WORKER2>  worker2.cluster.local worker02 worker2
    ```
-   i.e., add a space after your machine name (worker01, and worker02) and then the correct name (worker1, and worker2), and then change row 16 of `backend_deployment.yaml` and row 23 of `frontend_deployment.yaml` using your machine name.
-Afterward, run:
+   i.e., add a space after your machine name (worker01, and worker02) and then the correct name (worker1, and worker2).
+Change row 16 of `backend_deployment.yaml` and row 23 of `frontend_deployment.yaml` using your machine name.
+Afterward, on the master run:
    ```sh
    kubectl apply -f backend_deployment.yaml kubectl apply -f frontend_deployment.yaml
    ```

-It is important that you use `master`, `worker1` and `worker2` as machine names in the DNS files to keep consistency between front and back end callbacks.
+It is important that you use `master`, `worker1` and `worker2` as machine names in the DNS files to keep consistency between frontend and backend callbacks.

-After checking that every service is installed and running using kubesphere console, you can connect to http://worker1:31566/ to access the main login page of the application.
+After checking that every service is installed and running using the kubesphere console, you can connect to http://worker1:31566/ to access the main login page of the application.